-Amman has a rich and old history with many civilizations going back to ancient times.
-First in record was during the Neolithic period, where discovered artwork suggests a settled life and a well-developed civilization.
-After that Amman was called Rabat Amon by the Ammonites.
-The Assyrians conquered it afterwards followed the Persians and then Macedonians who changed its name to Philadeiphia, which later became part of the Nabatean Kingdom up until 106 AD, when it came under Roman control and joined the Decapolis, a group of 10 cities sharing a similar language and strategically located at the eastern corner of the Roman Empire.
+Amman has a rich and ancient history housing many civilizations dating back to ancient times.
+First recorded was during the Neolithic period when discovered artwork suggests a settled life and a well-developed civilization.
+After that, Amman was called Rabat Ammon by the Ammonites.
+The Assyrians conquered it, followed the Persians and then Macedonians who changed its name to Philadelphia which later became part of the Nabatean Kingdom up until 106 AD when it came under Roman control and joined the Decapolis, a group of 10 cities sharing a similar language and strategically located at the eastern corner of the Roman Empire.
 The Byzantine era came after and churches from this period are still present.

-The name Amman came during Ghassanian era in the early 3rd century, drawing from the ancient name of Rabat Amon.
-The city saw a period of growth and prosperity during the early 7th century under the Caliphates of Umayyads (in Damascus) and Abbasids (in Baghdad), which also contributed to the spread and establishment of Islam in the area.
-It is during this time that the magnificent desert castles in eastern Jordan and the Umayyad Palace on Amman’s citadel were built.
+The name Amman came during the Ghassanian era in the early 3rd century, drawing from the ancient name of Rabat Amon.
+The city saw a period of growth and prosperity during the early 7th century under the Caliphates of Umayyads (in Damascus) and Abbasids (in Baghdad) which also contributed to the spread and establishment of Islam in the area.
+It is during this time that the magnificent desert castles in eastern Jordan and the Umayyad Palace on Amman’s Citadel were built.

-The Hejaz railway during the Ottoman period also helped, as it linked Damascus and Medina; that development made Amman a major station, and put it back on the commercial map.
-Due to this strategic role, the city was also at the center of the Middle Eastern theater of World War I and the Arab Revolt in the First and Second Battle of Amman, which resulted in the British mandate over Jordan.
+The Hejaz railway during the Ottoman period also helped, as it linked Damascus and Medina; a development which made Amman a major station and put it back on the commercial map.
+Due to its strategic role, the city was also at the centre of the Middle Eastern theatre of World War I and the Arab Revolt in the First and Second Battle of Amman which resulted in the British mandate over Jordan.

 Modern Jordan was founded by King Abdullah I after World War I. It was ruled by his grandson, The Late King Hussein, for 46 years until his death in 1999, when his son King Abdullah II assumed the throne.
-Jordan has grown into a modern nation which has enjoyed a remarkable measure of peace, stability and economic growth in recent decades.
-Jordan’s progress is reflected in the urban and demographic development of Amman, which grew in less than a century from a small Circissian village with less than 10.000 inhabitants to one of the most populous Middle Eastern cities with more that 4 million people.
-Hosting many nationalities from neighboring countries arrived during the frequent refugees’ crisis in the region, Amman today provides a rich representation of Middle Eastern culture, society and history.
+Jordan has grown into a modern nation that has enjoyed a remarkable measure of peace, stability and economic growth in recent decades.
+Jordan’s progress is reflected in the urban and demographic development of Amman, which grew in less than a century from a small Circissian village of less than 10.000 inhabitants to one of the most populous Middle Eastern cities with more than 4 million people.
+Hosting many nationalities from neighbouring countries arriving during the frequent crisess in the region, Amman today provides a rich representation of Middle Eastern culture, society and history.